dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 The *safe-to-escape* scope of the value will be equal to the *safe-to-escape* scope of the *primary_no_array_creation_expression*, just as it would if the backing data was accessed as a field.

+### Conversions

+A new conversion from expression will be added.

+There is an implicit conversion from expression representing a variable of a fixed-size buffer type to ```System.Span<T>``` type.
+The result of conversion is a span returned by *AsSpan* method.

+There is an implicit conversion from expression representing a value of a fixed-size buffer type to ```System.ReadOnlySpan<T>``` type.
+The result of conversion is a span returned by *AsReadOnlySpan* method.

 ### Definite assignment checking

 Regular definite assignment rules are applicable to variables that have a fixed-size buffer type.